alsyundawy/Spotify-Ad-free/README.md

-### How to capture ads?
+### How to capture ads on Windows?

 * Flush your DNS cache `ipconfig /flushdns`, then run [DNSQuerySniffer](http://www.nirsoft.net/utils/dns_query_sniffer.html) and your Spotify Client
 * After an audio Ads appears save domains list via DNSQuerySniffer.
+* In order to provide a useful Pull request or BNug report ensure you're use the latest Spotify version.

+### How to capture ads on Android?

+* Install AdGuard, ensure HTTPS filtering is globally activated and enabled for the Spotify application.
+* Enable DNS filtering.
+* Go to filter log and export the list.
+You can click on the domains and block them and export the list in order to provide a useful Pull Request.